 People who work in urban planning may wish to choose a specialization.
 Transportation, economic development, natural resources, and urban design are just a few categories in which urban planners can specialize to fulfill different needs for the city where they work.

-According to the Bureau of Labor Statistics, urban planning professionals make a median wage of $65,230.
 Wages vary depending on the job responsibilities associated with a particular position.
-For instance, working as an architect or engineer in private practice offers a median wage of $68,240, while local government work typically offers approximately $61,050.
+For instance, working as an architect or engineer in private practice may vary from local government work.
 Salary and benefits packages depend on the employer’s budget and the job candidate’s experience and educational background.
-Most urban planning positions also offer above average insurance benefits.
+To see a breakdown of salary and benefits for urban planners, visit the Bureau of Labor Statistics website.

 Some of the most common bachelor’s degrees in this field include economics, political science, geography, or environmental design.
 Many urban planning jobs require candidates to hold an urban planning degree or a master’s degree in city planning, urban development, or public administration, though smaller government agencies may accept a bachelor’s degree for an ideal candidate.
 In particular, a Master of Public Administration (MPA) degree can help urban planners gain strategic skills in economic development, financial management, and public service.
 In addition to holding an advanced degree, candidates may be required to have related work experience.
 Some states may require licensing or certification as well.